ramit21/angular5-poc/README.md

 4. Positioned, for explicit position of an element

-The Flexible Box Layout Module, makes it easier to design flexible responsive layout structure without using float or positioning. used to define how to stack the elemnts: horizontal/vertical/wrap etc.
+The Flexible Box Layout Module, makes it easier to design flexible responsive layout structure without using float or positioning. used to define how to stack the elements: horizontal/vertical/wrap etc.

 https://www.w3schools.com/css/css3_flexbox.asp